annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     └── trash
 ```

-The `system/extensions` folder contains installed extensions and configuration files.
+The `system/extensions` folder contains installed extensions, configuration files and the log file.
 You can change the appearance of your website in the `system/layouts` folder and `system/themes` folder.
 You can change layouts and themes as you like, knowledge of HTML, CSS and JavaScript is required.
 The `system/trash` folder contains deleted files, usually up to 90 days.

 ## System settings